Guacam-Ole/aweCsome/help/about.md

 ## Creating lists
-At first let's create lists for those entities in SharePoint using Csom.
-We assume we already created the ClientContext.
+At first we will create lists for those entities in SharePoint using Csom.
+We assume we already have a ClientContext.
 Let's start with the `car` - List:

 ### Classic approach using pure CSOM